rahularya50/EE16B-Notes/README.md

 This repo contains my notes for EE 16B.

+The [pdfs folder](pdfs) contains generated pdfs from all the .tex files.
+These are from the commit on 06/29/2020, and they may be out of date from the rest of the repo.

 I compile the .tex files using pdftex, and embed graphics as .pdf.

 The graphics are generated using IPE (http://ipe.otfried.org/), and the generated pdfs can be opened directly using IPE if you need to make any changes. _DO NOT_ open / edit them in anything else, as that deletes the metadata that IPE needs to preserve layers and stuff.